lyteword/chspurgeon-tod/volume-7/psalm-130.md

 **Verse 7.** *Let Israel hope in the LORD.* This title is applied to all the Lord's people; it sets forth *their dignity* —they are PRINCES; it refers to *their experience* —they wrestle with God in prayer, and they prevail.
 Despondency does not become a prince, much less a Christian.
 Our God is "THE GOD OF HOPE"; and we should hope in him.
 Israel should hope in his mercy, in his patience, in his provision, in his plenteous redemption.
 They should hope for light in darkness; for strength in weakness; for direction in perplexity; for deliverance in danger; for victory in conflict; and for triumph in death.
 They should hope in God confidently, because he hath promised; prayerfully, for he loves to hear from us; obediently, for his precepts are to be observed by us; and constantly, for he is always the same.— *James Smith* (1802-1862), *in "The Believer's Daily Remembrancer."*

 **Verse 7.** *Let Israel hope in the LORD.* Whereas, in all preceding verses of the Psalm, the thoughts, the sorrows, the prayer, the penitence, the awe, the waiting, the watching, were all personal and confined to himself; here a great change has taken place, and it is no longer *"I"*, but *"Israel"*; all Israel.
 "Let *Israel* hope in the Lord: for with the Lord there is mercy, and with him is plenteous redemption.
 And he shall redeem *Israel* from all his iniquities."
-This is as it always ought to be...It is the genius of our religion to go forth to multitudes.— *James Vaughan.*
+This is as it always ought to be...
+It is the genius of our religion to go forth to multitudes.— *James Vaughan.*

 **Verse 7.** *For with the LORD there is mercy.* Mercy has been shown to us, but it dwells in God.
 It is one of his perfections.
 The exercise of it is his delight.
 There is mercy with the Lord in all its *fulness* ;he never was more merciful than now, neither will he ever be.
 There is mercy with the Lord in all its *tenderness*, he is full of compassion, his bowels are troubled for us, his tender mercies are over us.
 There is mercy with him in all its *variety*, it suits every case.
 Here is mercy that receives sinners, mercy that restores backsliders, mercy that keeps believers.
 Here is the mercy that pardons sin, that introduces to the enjoyment of all gospel privileges, and that blesses the praying soul far beyond its expectations.
 With the Lord there is mercy, and he loves to display it, he is ready to impart it, he has determined to exalt and glorify it.
 There is mercy with the Lord; this should encourage the miserable to approach him; this informs the fearful that they need bring nothing to induce him to bless them; this calls upon backsliders to return to him; and this is calculated to cheer the tried Christian, under all his troubles and distresses.
 Remember, mercy is like God, it is infinite and eternal.
 Mercy is always on the throne.
 Mercy may be obtained by any sinner.— *James Smith.*